-ACTIVATE Arts Advocacy Leadership Program is an advocacy training and leadership development program of Arts for LA.
+ACTIVATE Arts Advocacy Leadership Program is a FREE advocacy training and leadership development program of Arts for LA.
 The program recognizes the importance of local leaders and seeks to empower these individuals with the skills, knowledge, and an expanded network to effect change in communities across Greater Los Angeles.

-ACTIVATE: Arts Education is part of a strategic collaboration between Arts for LA and Arts for All.
-Arts for All is the LA County initiative dedicated to making the arts core in K-12 public education.
-Arts for LA is a key partner in Arts for All, working to build political and public will for arts education across LA County.
+ACTIVATE: Arts Education is part of a strategic collaboration between Arts for LA and the Los Angeles County Arts Education Collective.
+The Los Angeles County Arts Education collective is the LA County initiative dedicated to making the arts core in K-12 public education.
+Arts for LA is a key partner in the Los Angeles County Arts Education Collective, working to build political and public will for arts education across LA County.

 The long-range goal of ACTIVATE is to recruit, train, and mobilize arts advocates in all 81 school districts and 88 municipalities in Los Angeles County in an effort to grow our arts advocacy network and strengthen our collective voice.